-The CEPC-v1 detector concept is used as the reference detector for the Higgs boson studies summarized in this paper.
+The CEPC-v1 detector concept is used as the reference detector for the studies summarized in this paper.
 A series of optimizations have been performed meanwhile.
 These optimizations are intended to reduce the power consumption and the construction cost and to improve the machine-detector interface while minimizing negative impacts on the Higgs boson physics.
 An updated detector concept, CEPC-v4, has thus been developed.
 The CEPC-v4 has a smaller solenoidal field of 3 Tesla and a reduced calorimeter dimensions along with fewer readout channels.
-A new Time-of-Flight measurement capability is added to improve the heavy flavor physics potential.
+In particular, the ECAL readout senor size is changed from $5 \times 5 \text{ mm}^2$ to $10 \times 10 \text{ mm}^2$ .
+A new Time-of-Flight measurement capability is added to improve the flavor physics potential.

 The weaker magnetic field degrades momentum resolution for charged particles by 14% which translates directly into a degraded muon momentum resolution.
-However the impact on other physics objects such as electrons, photons and jets are estimated to be small as the track momentum resolution is not a dominant factor for the performances of these objects.
-For Higgs boson physics, distributions most affected by the change are the $H \to \mu^+\mu^-$ dimuon invariant mass and $Z \to \mu^+\mu^-$ recoil mass.
-Figure XX compares these distributions from CEPC-v1 and CEPC-v4. some text on the differences.
+The impact on other physics objects such as electrons, photons and jets are estimated to be small as the track momentum resolution is not a dominant factor for their performances.
+In parallel with the detector optimization, the accelerator design has chosen 240 GeV as the nominal center-of-mass energy for the Higgs factory.
+However, the simulation of CEPC-v1 assumes $\sqrt{s} = 250$ GeV.
+The estimated precision of Higgs boson property measurements for CEPC-v1 operating at 250 GeV are therefore extrapolated to obtain those for CEPC-v4 at $\sqrt{s} = 240$ GeV, as discussed Section 6.2.
+Figure 7 compares the dimuon invariant mass distribution of $H \to \mu^+\mu^-$ and the recoil mass distribution of $Z \to \mu^+\mu^-$ of $e^+e^- \to ZH$ events simulated for CEPC-v1 and CEPC-v4 concepts.
+As expected, there are small but noticeable differences in the former and little difference in the latter.